What’s the best way to teach chords?

 These books make learning chords practical

-These past few weeks I’ve been working with Ruth Alberici of MyMusicResource.com to design the best resource for teaching chords.
+I spent several months in 2024 working with Ruth Alberici of MyMusicResource.com to design the best resource for teaching chords.

-I’m delighted to say that we’ve just released Piano Chords in All Major and Minor Keys: Everything You’ll Ever Need to Understand Chords.
+The resulting resource is called Piano Chords in All Major and Minor Keys: Everything You’ll Ever Need to Understand Chords.

 We also highly recommend that the student figures this all out for themselves, so we’ve included a complete set of worksheets like this: